matthewjosephtaylor/how-to/guides/guidance_document_professional_resources.md

 ---

 ## 1. Certified Public Accountant (CPA)
-- **Objective:** Find a CPA who can help manage and optimize your wealth, handle tax strategies for Bitcoin, and guide ongoing portfolio diversification in alignment with your vision.
+- **Objective:** Find a CPA who can help manage and optimize your wealth, handle tax strategies for Assets, and guide ongoing portfolio diversification in alignment with your vision.
 - **Skills and Expertise Required:**
   - **Cryptocurrency Taxation:** In-depth knowledge of tax laws related to cryptocurrency transactions.
   - **Investment Strategies:** Experience with diversified portfolio management, focusing on data-driven risk reduction.
   - **Aggressive Tax Minimization:** Skilled in identifying and implementing strategies to legally minimize tax payments.
   - **Flexible Communication:** Willing to engage primarily through chat (Slack, Discord) and provide quarterly video updates summarizing the financial landscape and portfolio health.
 - **Current and Potential Services:**
-  - **Current Needs:** Tax strategy for Bitcoin, portfolio review, annual tax filing, and risk management.
+  - **Current Needs:** Tax strategy for Assets, portfolio review, annual tax filing, and risk management.
   - **Future/Potential Needs:** Insurance planning, retirement planning, optimizing charitable giving, and ongoing research into new tax-saving opportunities.
   - **Creative Uses:** Develop strategies for structuring investments to "tax the government" effectively, using aggressive, legally sound tactics.
 - **Professional Engagement:** A high-caliber CPA is driven by the intellectual challenge of navigating complex tax systems and delivering measurable results.
 Success in reducing tax burdens positions them as a leading expert.